How Many Dimes Make a Dollar?

 Dimes and Dollars

-If you’re wondering how many dimes make a dollar, you’re not the only one.
+If you’re wondering how many dimes make up a dollar, you’re not alone.
 Because the dime is one-tenth of the dollar, many people get confused about how many dimes make up a dollar, but the answer is pretty simple.
 Ten dimes make a dollar.
 In a dime, there are 10 cents; in a dollar, there are 100 cents.
 This means you have 100 cents or a dollar if you’ve got ten dimes.
 So there’s no need to be confused.
-If you got ten dimes, then you’ve gotten 1 dollar.
+If you have ten dimes, then you’ve got $1.

 Dimes and Pennies